module-federation/core/packages/typescript/README.md

 ```

 If you are running multiple remotes that use bi-directional module sharing, you may run into race conditions while starting up the webpack-dev-servers.
 The library now supports configuring retry options, along with serving the types out of the webpack compiler in a separate HTTP host.

+Remember to only use <b>typeServeOptions</b> if you need to host them outside of webpack-dev-server locally, you'll also need to set the federationConfig for this plugin to reflect that new http server.

 ```typescript
 module.exports = {